rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 # Azure Diagnostics, Monitoring, and Analytics - Intro (301) - VM/IaaS Focus

 This lab is focused on the operational aspects of working with Azure.
-The subject areas in this lab were scoped with ITIL Service Operation practices in the areas of Problem Management, Event Management, and Incident Management serving in mind.
+The subject areas in this lab were scoped with ITIL Service Operation practices in the areas of Problem Management, Event Management, and Incident Management in mind.

 <br><br>